Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

+Notice that by assumption $\langle m, v_{\rho} \rangle = 0$ for all rays $\rho$ in $\tau$.
+Because equivariant closed inclusions to smooth toric varieties induce injective pushforward morphisms in $B^T_*$, relations of above form are the only relations in $B^T_*$ between the generators $[V_\sigma]$.
+However, it seems hard to transform the above formulas to a useful form: one should replace all terms containing self intersections with $B^T_*$-linear combinations of $[V_\sigma]$, and this seems hard to do in general.

-These generate all the relations over $B^*_T$. \begin{rem} One can easily read off the description of the Chow groups of toric varieties achieved in \cite{FS} from this description, although one gets it immediately only for smooth toric varieties.
+\begin{rem} One can easily read off the description of the Chow groups of toric varieties achieved in \cite{FS} from this description, although one gets it immediately only for smooth toric varieties.
 As the formal group law of $\ch_*$ is the additive one, the relations we get for the equivariant Chow groups are

-where $\sigma$ runs over all the cones $\sigma$ of one dimension higher than $\tau$ containing $\tau$, and $n_\sigma$ is the primitive generator for the ray of $\sigma$ not in $\tau$.
-Passing to nonequivariant case, we obtain
+where $\sigma$ runs over all the cones in $\Delta$ of one dimension higher than $\tau$ containing $\tau$, and $n_\sigma$ is the primitive generator for the ray of $\sigma$ not in $\tau$.
+Passing to the non-equivariant case (by setting all $\xi_m = 0$), we obtain

 exactly corresponding to the relations given in \cite{FS}.
 We note, however, that here we fully described the $T$-equivariant Chow groups as well, at least for smooth toric varieties.
 The presentation in the singular case should follow easily from the descent exact sequence, and the proof left as an exercise for the reader. \end{rem}